Pink Ladies: Where are they now? Kristie Schreck

 “Whenever you have an appointment, there’s an anxiety that is always there, because you know they’re looking to see if it came back.
 You hope and pray for good news.”

-So when Amy Krie, MD, Avera Medical Group oncologist who specializes in breast cancer, told Schreck that she wouldn’t need to come back for any more follow-up appointments, “I looked at her, and the tears just came,” as she realized that she had made it through the time frame when most recurrences happen.
+So when her oncologist told Schreck that she wouldn’t need to come back for any more follow-up appointments, “I looked at her, and the tears just came,” as she realized that she had made it through the time frame when most recurrences happen.
 “It just hit me.
 I hadn’t imagined that this day would ever come.”

-When she was diagnosed, she remembers Krie telling her that her life would be changed from this day forward.
+When she was diagnosed, she remembers being told that her life would be changed from this day forward.
 “It’s true.
 It’s all been for the better.”

 Her daughter Samantha was 9 at the time, and now, she’s a junior in college, pursuing a degree in nursing.
 “I have to believe my experience impacted her.”
 Her son Jake was 12, and he’s now a teacher at Madison, S.D.
 Her daughter Mattie is now a senior in high school and her twins, Gabe and Luke, are in middle school.